This easy but delicious Healthy Date Caramel recipe uses just three ingredients and can be thrown together in a matter of minutes.

 I have noted that the sea salt is optional as this depends on personal preference.
 I really like this caramel with the salt included, however, sometimes if I am using a peanut butter that already has salt in I will skip it.
 I use vanilla extract in this caramel but you could use essence if thats all you have in.
 You could actually omit this ingredient completely if needed and just treat this as a quick and easy two ingredient date caramel.

 I like this as a really thick and gooey caramel but if you would prefer a runnier consistency then keep adding and blending one tablespoon of water or plant milk at a time until you have reached your desired consistency.
 If you were hoping for a more traditional caramel recipe you might prefer my Healthy Two Ingredient Caramel recipe which you can find here.
+Alternatively for a healthier version made with dates that is thicker in consistency you could use the caramel in my Chocolate Caramels.

 This recipe makes enough for one large jar which you will be able to use in a couple of different recipes.
 This keeps really well and I will usually just make up a batch and store it in a glass jar in the fridge to use as and when over the next week.